nazgul735/netflixCataloge/README.md

 <!-- PROJECT SHIELDS -->
 <!--
-*** This layout reused from an other project Sebastian has created.
+*** This layout reused from an other project Sebastian Veum has created.
 *** Sebastian is the author of the original version with some inspiration from the web.
 -->